dkrahulec/NBEHBC/README.md

 3. In the post-analytical stage, I would like to learn how to inspect for lesions and arrive at conclusions about neurophysiological disorders based on the analysed data.

 ## Visions aka how I want to apply it.
 In my current project, I am analysing fMRI data to define brain networks responsible for the processing of proprioceptive inputs. however, as my interests in studying the brain are rather broad, in the future I would like to focus on connectivity analysis to detect brain circuits for language processing and unravel the unknowns about language comprehension and interaction.
-Last but not least, with very humble desire, I would love to contribute to the *Human Brain Connectome* project (see [more on HBC](http://www.humanconnectomeproject.org/).
+Last but not least, with very humble desire, I would love to contribute to the *Human Brain Connectome* project (see [official site](http://www.humanconnectomeproject.org/)).